b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ## Statistics intro - Solutions {#sec:statistics_intro_exercises_solutions}

-In this sub-chapter you may find possible solutions to the exercises from the previous section.
+In this sub-chapter you will find examplary solutions to the exercises from the previous section.

 ### Solution to Exercise 1 {#sec:statistics_intro_exercise1_solution}